Lady Zhen: Marriages to Yuan Xi and Cao Pi

 Sometime in the middle of the Jian'an era (196–220) of the reign of Emperor Xian, Lady Zhen married Yuan Xi, the second son of Yuan Shao, a warlord who controlled much of northern China.
 Yuan Shao later put Yuan Xi in charge of You Province, so Yuan Xi left to assume his appointment.
 Lady Zhen did not follow her husband and remained in Ye (in present-day Handan, Hebei), the administrative centre of Yuan Shao's domain, to take care of her mother-in-law.

 Yuan Shao lost to his rival, Cao Cao, at the Battle of Guandu in 200 CE and died two years later.
 After his death, his sons Yuan Tan and Yuan Shang became embroiled in internecine struggles over their father's vast domain.
 When the Yuan brothers were exhausted from their wars against each other, Cao Cao attacked and defeated them, swiftly conquering the territories that used to be controlled by the Yuans.
-In c.mid-September 204, (Note: Vol.64 of Zizhi Tongjian recorded that Cao Cao's army entered Ye during the night of the wuyin day of the 8th month of Jian'an 9 (13 Sep 204 in the Julian calendar; [建安九年]八月，戊寅，荣夜开门内操兵。).
+In c.mid-September 204, (Note: Zizhi Tongjian recorded that Cao Cao's army entered Ye during the night of the wuyin day of the 8th month of Jian'an 9 (13 Sep 204 in the Julian calendar).
 Cao Cao's biography in Sanguozhi dated the event to the same month and year, without indicating a specific day; the month corresponds to 12 Sep to 11 Oct 204 in the Julian calendar.
 The year ends on 6 Feb 205.)
 Cao Cao defeated Yuan Shang at the Battle of Ye and his forces occupied the city; the population was then massacred.
 Cao Cao's forces seized control of the women of the Yuan household, who were often raped.
 Cao Cao's son, Cao Pi, entered Yuan Shao's residence and met Lady Liu (Yuan Shao's widow) and Lady Zhen.
 Lady Zhen was so terrified that she buried her face in her mother-in-law's lap.
 Cao Pi said, "What's going on, Madam Liu?
 Ask that lady to lift up her head!"
 Cao Pi was very impressed and entranced by Lady Zhen's beauty when he saw her.
 His father allowed him to marry her later.